dellis1972/MonoGame/Documentation/tutorials/Storage_HowTo_SaveDataMobile.md

     ![](note.gif)Note

-    When [IsolatedStorageFile.GetUserStoreForApplication](http://msdn.microsoft.com/en-us/library/system.io.isolatedstorage.isolatedstoragefile.getuserstoreforapplication.aspx) is called within an XNA Game Studio game for Windows (but not for Xbox 360 or Windows Phone), an InvalidOperationException will result.
+    When [IsolatedStorageFile.GetUserStoreForApplication](http://msdn.microsoft.com/en-us/library/system.io.isolatedstorage.isolatedstoragefile.getuserstoreforapplication.aspx) is called within a MonoGame game for Windows (but not for Xbox 360 or Windows Phone), an InvalidOperationException will result.
 To avoid this exception, use the [GetUserStoreForDomain](http://msdn.microsoft.com/en-us/library/system.io.isolatedstorage.isolatedstoragefile.getuserstorefordomain.aspx) method instead.

                                 `#if WINDOWS
                 IsolatedStorageFile savegameStorage = IsolatedStorageFile.GetUserStoreForDomain();